Generalized heredity in $\mathcal B$-free systems: Proofs

 \subsection{Proofs of Theorem~\ref{theo:hereditary-ext} and Corollary~\ref{coro:all-X-ext}}

 The proof of Theorem~\ref{theo:hereditary-ext} is inspired by the proof of Theorem~D in \cite{BKKL2015} and combines ideas from that proof with observations from \cite{KKL2016}.
-The two main differences compared to the proofs in \cite{BKKL2015} are: \begin{enumerate}[-] \item The proximality assumption enters the proof from \cite{BKKL2015} immediately after eqn.~(58) of that paper: for each finite $S\subset\cB$ there exists $b\in\cB$ such that $\gcd(\lcm(S),b)=1$, i.e. $1\in\cA_S$ and hence $\Z=\cM_{\cA_S}$.
+The two main differences compared to the proofs in \cite{BKKL2015} are: \begin{itemize}[-] \item The proximality assumption enters the proof from \cite{BKKL2015} immediately after eqn.~(58) of that paper: for each finite $S\subset\cB$ there exists $b\in\cB$ such that $\gcd(\lcm(S),b)=1$, i.e. $1\in\cA_S$ and hence $\Z=\cM_{\cA_S}$.
 Without that assumption we can only use our general knowledge of the set $\cA_S$, namely that $\Z\setminus\cE\subseteq\cM_{\cA_S}$. \item The light tails assumption is used in the proof of \cite[Lemma~5.21]{BKKL2015}, from which Proposition~5.11 of that reference is deduced.
 This proposition basically asserts that for certain cylinder sets in $H$ there exist $k'\in\Z$ such that $\sigma^{k'}\eta=\varphi(\Delta(k'))$ belongs to that cylinder set.
-This is proved by showing that the set of integers $k'$ with this property has positive density - hence by a kind of measure theoretic argument.
+This is proved by showing that the set of integers $k'$ with this property has positive density.
 Here we prove the existence by a topological argument using compactness of $H$ and the Heine-Borel theorem.
-The price to pay is that the existence can no longer be guaranteed in the set $\Delta(\Z)$ but only in its closure $H$. \end{enumerate} The following notation will be used repeatedly: \begin{itemize} \item By $S,S'\subset\cB$ we always mean \emph{finite} subsets. \item The topology on $H$ is generated by the (open and closed) cylinder sets
+The price to pay is that the existence can no longer be guaranteed in the set $\Delta(\Z)$ but only in its closure $H$. \end{itemize} The following notation will be used repeatedly: \begin{itemize} \item By $S,S'\subset\cB$ we always mean \emph{finite} subsets. \item The topology on $H$ is generated by the (open and closed) cylinder sets